kashodiya/customer-onboarding-ai-agent/README.md

 - Encryption is required.
 - Target service date is 2 days from now
 - Target service date is the end of the 3rd quarter
+- What are minimal things I still need to provide?